 An agency’s notice of proposed rulemaking (an NPRM) does not get written overnight.
 An agency must identify a problem, come up with its proposed solution, justify it by explaining the legality and need for it in an explanatory preamble, and subject it to a regulatory evaluation, which is bureaucrat-speak for an analysis of the costs and benefits of the proposed requirements.

 Sometimes the public and industry are surprised by an NPRM.
 They don’t need to be.
 A Unified Agenda provides the public a way to learn about an agency’s rulemaking priorities.
 The Unified Agenda reports regulatory and deregulatory activities under development in the agencies of the federal government, but not Congress.
 Fall editions provide The Regulatory Plan, in which agencies state their regulatory priorities and identify their most significant regulatory activities in the coming year.
 An agency may also list long-term actions scheduled for more than 12 months away.
-They may list completed actions as well.
+It may list completed actions as well.

 This page provides a space for inputting the agency you are interested in.
 The FAA is in the Department of Transportation, so I selected that, and it took me here.
 I scrolled down, and noticed rulemakings addressing both aviation and space.
 There is one, for example, for a rulemaking on Reciprocal Waivers of Claims for Licensed or Permitted Launch and Reentry Activities.
 If you click on the linked RIN number and scroll down, you’ll see that it shows links to the Federal Register notices for the NPRM and for a re-opening of the comment period.
 There is no link to a final rule, but it’s always good to check–using the search engine of your choice.
 It turns out that the final rule has been published, and may be found here.